Mercedosaurus Rex at Indianapolic Park

 Al Unser, seen on Monday May 16, driving the Pagan Racing backup car of Roberto Guererro.
 This is a Reynard 94I with Mercedes-Benz IC108 engine.
 It may have been one year old already but the Reynard 94I was still a hot contender.
 In fact, when Arie Luyendyk set his all-time speed records in 1996 he was driving a Reynard 94I-type chassis.
 (IMS photo by Jef Richards, courtesy IMS Photos, used with permission)

 Whatever the team tried, they failed to persuade their cars to corner as fast as necessary.
 One thing Penske never did, however, was bring over one of the Mercedes 500I engines.
-Although these had been mentioned on several occasions during the Month of May, Penske kept on telling all month long that the IC108 engines would be the only ones that they would be using, and that they had problems with the chassis instead of their engines.
+Although these had been mentioned on several occasions during the Month of May, Penske kept on saying all month long that the IC108 engines would be the only ones that they would be using, and that they had problems with the chassis instead of their engines.

 Emerson Fittipaldi in his primary car, the #2 Penske PC24-Mercedes-Benz IC108.